 She has experience in a wide range of technology companies, from telecommunication components and systems, to semiconductor to IT and datacenters.
 Her background also provide invaluable insights into Asian markets, which are important to strategic markets.

-Ivelisse Del Valle Figueroa, Technical Program Manager at Knowles
+Ivelisse Del Valle Figueroa, Technical Program Manager, MedTech & Specialty Audio at Knowles

-Corporation leading and executing new product development programs for the Hearing Health Technology business.
-Ivelisse has fifteen years of engineering experience which includes diverse roles in the aerospace, defense, and microelectronics industries.
+Ivelisse leads and executes new product development programs for the MedTech and Specialty Audio business.
+Ivelisse has sixteen years of engineering experience, which includes diverse roles in the aerospace, defense, and microelectronics industries.
 Ivelisse has 2 patents, and holds a Master of Mechanical Engineering from Auburn University, a Bachelor of Science in Mechanical Engineering from the University of Puerto Rico at Mayagüez, and a Certificate in Applied Project Management from the University of California Irvine.
 Ivelisse is a Life Member of the Society of Women Engineers and the 2020 recipient of its Emerging Leader Award.

 Shruthi leads the NPI programs for our key customers, executing new product development projects and supporting the development of our NPI process.
 She worked previously at Kasai North America Inc. where she was the Program manger supporting the Honda and Subaru projects for over 2 years.
 Her prior experiences include design engineering and Supply Chain planner.
 Shruthi holds a M.S. in Project Management from Harrisburg University of Science and Technology, M.S. in Aerospace Engineering from Arizona State University and B.S. in Mechanical Engineering from M S Ramaiah Institute of Technology India.